Migraine and Magnesium

 - Koseoglu et al (2008) found that 600 mg/day of oral magnesium citrate reduced attack frequency significantly in 30 patients.

 - Bianchi et al (2004) suggested that more controlled studies were needed.
+This is usually safe to say.

 - Trauninger et al (2002) suggested that migraine patients may have a systemic magnesium deficiency